ToxcGang/DrawableSuits/README.md

 ## Multiplayer

 Edited suits update locally while painting.
-Other mod users receive the texture only when you press `Apply` or `Save`.
-Texture payloads are chunked through Unity Netcode custom messages and validated with a hash before being applied.
+Other mod users receive your player-specific texture only when you press `Apply` or `Save`.
+Texture payloads are chunked through Unity Netcode custom messages with the owner client ID and validated with a hash before being applied.

 Players without DrawableSuits can still join normally, but they will see the original suit textures.

+DrawableSuits no longer replaces every rack/player using the same base suit when one player edits their suit.
+Saved designs are reusable, but active in-session edits are applied to the selected player only.

 ## Modded Suits